09 Jun 2016

-Organizers: Permanent Missions of France, Morocco and Monaco with the support of Geneva Environment Network
+This event, organized by the Permanent Missions of France, Morocco and Monaco with the support of Geneva Environment Network, discussed the conservation and sustainable use of the oceans, seas and marine resources.

 Opening of the conference